HOSTED-POWER/docs-turbostack-app/turbostack_configuration/Mail/Deliverability.md

 Set up e-mail reporting using the `rua` tag:
 - e.g. `rua=mailto:dmarc-reports@example.com`
 - The `ruf` tag can be used to send forensic reports.
+- This setting is entirely optional!
+You can omit the tag altogether.

 Enforce SPF compliance with the `aspf` tag:
 - Force strict compliance with `aspf=s` (RECOMMENDED)